Usage Documentation

 2. study_deidentifier, which will be used as Study ID (LastName) for deidentification

-3. identifier, which is the PHI composed of patient {First Name} {Last Name} {MRN} as recorded in the Percept Tablet.
+3. identifier, which is the PHI composed of patient {First Name} {Last Name} {MRN} as recorded in the device.

 4. tags, which will be used to insert initial tags for the patient generated (Unavailable at the moment).